glarsson/glarssonaws/README.md

-TO BRING UP TEST, use powershell instead of git bash;
+TO BRING UP TEST;
 1) go to c:\source\glarssonaws\terraform\test
 2) run command "terraform init" and make sure it downloads the prerequisites.
 3) run command "terraform validate" to make sure syntax is alright, may be overkill but its nice to verify
 4) run command "terraform plan" to prepare terraform to take action
 5) finally run command "terraform apply" and make sure you answer "yes" if you agree with the changes it proposes

-TO BRING UP STAGING, use powershell instead of git bash;
+TO BRING UP STAGING;
 1) go to c:\source\glarssonaws\terraform\staging
 2) run command "terraform init" and make sure it downloads the prerequisites.
 3) run command "terraform validate" to make sure syntax is alright, may be overkill but its nice to verify
 4) run command "terraform plan" to prepare terraform to take action
 5) finally run command "terraform apply" and make sure you answer "yes" if you agree with the changes it proposes

-TO BRING UP PRODUCTION, use powershell instead of git bash;
+TO BRING UP PRODUCTION;
-1) same procedure will apply here but production environment isn't built yet, so TODO.
+1) production is the exact same thing as staging in this example, so it has been skipped for cost reasons.